nw-0712/Project1-nw/README.md

 f.
 USPs</br>
 Our biohacking programs reduced stress & anxiety by 96%</br>
 Our biohacking programs accelerated recovery from major surgery by 68%</br>
-82% reported an imporvement in their mental & physical health</br>
+82% reported an improvement in their mental & physical health</br>

 g.
 Competitors</br>
  - Bulletproof360</br>